s0pple/Gruppe_F/README.md

 - Kanban - created with GitHub
 - Entity Relationship Diagram (ERD) - created with DBeaver
 - Old Class Diagram VS New Class Diagram - created with Visual Paradigm
-- BPMN - created with Canvas
+- BPMN - created with Camunda
 - README File - created with PyCharm
 - Code - created with PyCharm
 - DataBase - created with PyCharm